Icinga/icinga2/doc/15-troubleshooting.md

 Depending on the version, patch level and installed applications, Windows is changing its range of [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port#Range).

-In order to solve this, raise the the `MaxUserPort` value in the registry.
+In order to solve this, raise the `MaxUserPort` value in the registry.

 ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters